 How often you have treatment also depends on which drugs you are having, as well as your treatment plan.

-When you have chemo through an infusion pump, you may have the drugs:
+When you have chemotherapy through an infusion pump, you may have the drugs:

 - all the time for a few months (continuous administration)